Reducing Dewatering Pump Failure In Underground Gold Mines

 Why did you decide to go with PumpEng?

-The key factor was the price.
 I called a few different suppliers and told them what I was trying to do.
 We invited three companies up on-site.
 We met with them and arranged pump demos.
 Our final decision was a combination of how we felt about the face-to-face interaction as well as how well the product performed.
 PumpEng came out on top.

 How many pumps have you got working on-site at the moment?